Venezuela orders UN human rights office to close, accusing it of anti-government activity

 The fact-finding mission has never been allowed to visit the country.
 But its investigations have documented, among other things, that the government intensified efforts to curtail democratic freedoms ahead of this year's coming presidential election.
 The mission accused the government of using threats, surveillance and harassment against politicians, labor leaders, journalists, human rights defenders and other real or perceived opponents.

+Human Rights Watch on Thursday condemned the government's decision to suspend the activities of the U.N. office, describing its presence in Venezuela as “crucial.”

+“Amid a new wave of repression, governments in the region should call for its reestablishment," Juanita Goebertus, Americas director for Human Rights Watch, tweeted.

-Associated Press videojournalist Derek Karikari in New York contributed to this report.
+Associated Press writer Edith M. Lederer at the United Nations and videojournalist Derek Karikari in New York contributed to this report.